Hylozoic/hylo-node/README.md

 UPLOADER_PATH_PREFIX=[ path ]
 ```
 * `ADMIN_GOOGLE_CLIENT_*`: To access the admin console.
 Get these values from the [hylo-admin Google project](https://console.developers.google.com/project/hylo-admin).
-* `ASSET_HOST_URL`: The host for static assets.
-In development, this is the [hylo-frontend](https://github.com/Hylozoic/hylo-frontend) server, which listens at `localhost:1337` by default.
 * `DEBUG_SQL`: set to `true` if you want to output the SQL used within knex/bookshelf
 * `DATABASE_URL`: set to your local DB instance
 * `PLAY_APP_SECRET`: set to a string over length 16 to avoid the code erroring. real value only needed for running in production environment